atechdude/RenderBlazorComponentToString/README.md

 Will not work with any components that use JSInterop.

+I have also not tested any of this on WebAssembly.
+Please let me know if it works.

 Big thanks to Andrew Lock and his Blog Post : https://andrewlock.net/exploring-the-dotnet-8-preview-rendering-blazor-components-to-a-string/